greenboxal/doggohub/doc/administration/raketasks/check.md

 Even though Git is very resilient and tries to prevent data integrity issues, there are times when things go wrong.
-The following Rake tasks intend to help GitLab administrators diagnose problem repositories so they can be fixed.
+The following Rake tasks intend to help DoggoHub administrators diagnose problem repositories so they can be fixed.

 There are 3 things that are checked to determine integrity.